-After interacting with the various players in the Singapore startup ecosystem, Tai-Ku, cofounder of Gumhoo shares his takeaways to fellow Taiwanese startups and foreigners who are exploring the possibility to set up a base in Singapore.
+After interacting with the various players in the Singapore startup ecosystem, Tai-Ku, cofounder of Gumhoo shares his takeaways to fellow Taiwanese startups and foreign startups in Singapore to set up a business in Singapore.

 Last week, e27 hosted seven Taiwanese startups who were on a fund raising trip to Singapore.
 During the three days two nights trip, the seven Taiwanese startups visited SPRING to find out more about the government’s support towards building the Singapore startup ecosystem.
 Other than that, they visited a handful of venture capitalist firms, coworking spaces Plug-In@Blk71 and The Hub.
 They were also at our Founders Drinks to meet with local startup founders.